Mixed with Campari and tequila, you won’t want to sleep on the full-bodied Siesta Cocktail.

 Nutrition

 On the contrary, the first sip will wake you up!
-The bitter Campari mixed with the bright tequila hits your tastebuds with just the right spark.
+The bitter Campari mixed with the bright tequila hits your taste buds with just the right spark.
 On a hot summer night, this drink is very refreshing and might even get you out on the dancefloor.

 Siesta Cocktail Variations

-- Rosita Cocktail – Here’s another Campari and Tequila-based cocktail that “you never knew you needed”.
+- Rosita Cocktail – Here’s another Campari- and tequila-based cocktail that you never knew you needed.

 - The Americano – The first cocktail James Bond drank in the Ian Fleming novels is a bubbly concoction of Campari, sweet vermouth, and soda water.
-An easy and delicious recipe!

 - Classic Aperol Spritz – Still find Campari too bitter?
 Then check out our recipe for the Aperol Spritz, featuring the lighter-tasting alternative.